Robot0111/SocketAndroid/README.md

 # SocketAndroid
 # WebSocket Android Client
-The server of the chat app
+The server of the chat app.